cenit-io/miesh-integrations/docs/scenarios-api.md

 ### Export PerPersonal records to SFTP-Server

-1. Create the authorization
+1. Create the basic-authorization
-2. Create the connection
+2. Create the connection for the SFTP-Server
-3. Create the webhook
+3. Create the webhook for upload a file
 4. Create the template translator
-5. Create the encrypt algorithm
+5. Create the encryption algorithm
-6. Create the flow-export
+6. Create the export-flow
+7. Create a after-callback algorithm to process export
+8. Update the import-flow to add the new after-callback algorithm

 ## Code